sangling/OfficeDocs-AppCompliance/Teams/appfluence-inc-priority-matrix.md

 ::: zone pivot="mcas"

-Information from the [Microsoft Cloud App Security](https://www.microsoft.com/en-us/enterprise-mobility-security/cloud-app-security) catalog:
+Information from the [Microsoft Cloud App Security](https://www.microsoft.com/en-us/enterprise-mobility-security/cloud-app-security) catalog appears below.

+> [!NOTE]
+> Information from the Microsoft Cloud App Security catalog is based on a variety of sources.
+Microsoft works to keep the information current but makes no guarantees of the accuracy of all the data sources.
+Contact us if you believe information about an app is outdated.

 <iframe height='1020' title='Microsoft Cloud App Security Information' src='https://3ca685143b5b46b4b0e5266dadf2e97c.codepen.website/#/dashboard/35667' frameborder='no'  style='width: 100%;'></iframe>